Home News & Updates Starting a Successful Coaching Business – The “Ps” Preparation Guide

 Proof

 Examine your business, your brand and your performance from the outside.
 Who are you?
-Are you a client, an investor, or maybe a potential buyer?
+Are you a client, an investor, forming a transaction opinion, or maybe a potential buyer?

 Do you like what you see?
 Would you hire someone whose business resembled yours?
 Would you consider buying a business with your profile?
 If your answer (honestly) is “yes, it’s awesome”, no worries.
 If “no” – change immediately because the Devil is always in the details.